ibm-cloud-docs/satellite/hosts.md

 <br />

 ## Assigning hosts to {{site.data.keyword.satelliteshort}} resources
 {: #host-assign}

-After you attach hosts to a {{site.data.keyword.satelliteshort}} location, you can assign them to {{site.data.keyword.satelliteshort}} resources to provide compute capacity.
+After you attach hosts to a {{site.data.keyword.satelliteshort}} location, you assign them to {{site.data.keyword.satelliteshort}} resources to provide compute capacity.
 For example, a basic setup has 6 hosts that are assigned as worker nodes to the [location control plane](/docs/satellite?topic=satellite-locations#setup-control-plane).
 Any remaining hosts can be assigned as worker nodes to {{site.data.keyword.openshiftlong_notm}} clusters or as compute capacity to other {{site.data.keyword.satelliteshort}}-enabled {{site.data.keyword.cloud_notm}} services.
 <br />

 ### Prerequisites
 {: #host-assign-prereq}